JustGoodThemes/Scriptor-Ghost-Theme/README.md

 Scriptor has the [Deploy Ghost Theme](https://github.com/marketplace/actions/deploy-ghost-theme) Github action integrated.
 The purpose of the GitHub action is to take the theme from the GitHub repo and send it to your website.
 To learn more about Deploy Ghost Theme, please follow [this guide](https://justgoodthemes.com/resources/deploying-your-ghost-theme-using-github-actions/).

+## Ghost Hosting

+If you’re using GhostPro, you must be on the [Creator plan](https://ghost.org/pricing/?via=tomas40).
+Custom or premium themes are not available on the [Starter plan](https://ghost.org/pricing/?via=tomas40).

 ## Theme Support

 If you find any issues with the theme, please send us an [email](mailto:support@justgoodthemes.com) or create an [issue](https://github.com/JustGoodThemes/Scriptor-Ghost-Theme/issues) in the theme repo.